freach/kubernetes-security-best-practice/README.md

 ### Kubernetes Dashboard :boom:

-Prio to version 1.8.0, the `kubernetes-dashboard` plugin was granted a Service Account with full cluster access to be able to see and manage all aspects of the cluster.
+Prio to version 1.8.0, the `kubernetes-dashboard` plugin was granted a service account with full cluster access to be able to see and manage all aspects of the cluster.

 Verify that there is no ClusterRolebinding to `cluster-admin` left behind.
 Otherwise clicking `SKIP` on the sign-in page will grant full access.